KanyeDev/aqua-boost/README.md

 Aqua Boost can be accessed through [here](https://aqua-boost.web.app/).

 ## Usage Guide
 Unfortunately, I can't provide access to the system because it is being used by a private company.
-However, I can provide a video guide of how the system operates through [here](www.vidoelinkaquaboost.come).
+However, I can provide a video guide of how the system operates through [here](www.vidoelinkaquaboost.come)

-## Contributors
-None

 ## Features